JuliaSpace/SatelliteToolbox.jl/docs/src/man/orbit/propagators.md

 ```

 where the orbit is propagated by `Δt` [s] from the last propagation instant.
-This function returns the same information of the first signature of
+This function returns the same information as `propagate!` method.
-`propagate!` method.

-In all cases, the structure `orbp` is modified by updating the orbit elements
+In all cases, the structure `orbp` is modified by updating the orbital elements
 related to the last propagation instant.

 !!! note